Gmark2000/advent-of-code-2024-MarkGozner/Day20/Documentation.md

-# Race Condition Festival - Technical Documentation
+# Day 20: Race Condition

 ## Problem Overview
 This program solves a pathfinding challenge where a program must navigate through a racetrack from start (S) to end (E), with the ability to cheat by passing through walls for a limited time.